lazypower/DNS-Charm/docs/provider.md

 ### Purpose:

 Provider's are essentially service wrappers that expose a common interface to interacting with them.
-DNS as a spec has a simple and straight forward purpose: to add, remove, or update a pointer/informational record against a given domain.
+[The DNS Charm spec](docs/spec-document.pdf) has a simple and straight forward purpose: to add, remove, or update a pointer/informational record against a given domain.
 We can achieve communication with any provider through this simple exposed set of methods and consume new services as they emerge.

 ## Requirements for upstream inclusion: